-When translated directly, it the alert means the following:
+When translated directly, the alert means:

 緊急地震速報。 (きんきゅうじしんそくほう or Kinkyu Jishin Sokuho) – An Earthquake Early Warning.

 茨城沖で地震発生。(いばらきおきでじしんはっせい or Ibaraki Oki de Jishin Hassei) – There is an earthquake occurring off Ibaraki’s coast.

 強い揺れに備えて下さい。 (つよいゆれにそなえてください or Tsuyoi Yure ni Sonaete Kudasai) – Please be prepared for strong shaking.

 気象庁 (きしょうちょう or Ki Shou Chou) which is the name for the ‘Japanese Meteorological Agency’ (Government Department).

 However, the general nuance of the alert suggests that an earthquake has occurred in close proximity to you.
 Therefore, as strong shaking is expected, everyone should seek shelter in a safe location.
 Typically, they advise to remain calm and seek shelter under something strong like a desk or table, making sure to protect your head at all times.